 Children need to spend their most critical years with dedicated, educated, trained, and well-compensated individuals in order to thrive.
 The New York Early Childhood Professional Development Institute leads the work to establish and implement an early childhood workforce system to ensure funding, standards and competencies, career development resources, qualifications and credentials, professional development (training and strengths-based coaching), and program quality assurance and improvement for individuals who work with young children throughout New York.

 New York Works for Children (NYWFC) is the State's integrated professional development system for the early childhood and school age workforce.
 It is also the home of The Aspire Registry: New York's Registry for Early Childhood Professionals

 New York's Quality Rating and Improvement System (QRIS) is a statewide initiative that assists all types of early childhood programs in improving the quality of their services in order to achieve the best possible outcomes for children.

 Our Career Development Center provides free, comprehensive career development services to all current and aspiring early childhood professionals.
 Our services include: Academic Planning and Advisement, Career and Vocational Assessment, Resume Preparation, Interview and Job Search Strategies and Teacher Certification

 The Informal Family Child Care Project offers a wide range of programs and services, including training, technical assistance, home visits and access to dynamic materials and resources that support best practices for children and families.

-The New York Early Childhood Professional Development Institute, in partnership with the NYC Department of Education will lead the Leadership Initiative, designed to support the professional development and success of current leaders and prospective leaders in the early childhood field.
+The Institute leads the Leadership Initiative, designed to support the professional development and success of current leaders and prospective leaders in the early childhood field across New York State.